aolphn/Blog/Android SMACK 库 升级.md

 - MessageListener has been renamed to ChatMessageListener.
 Attention: MessageListener still exists with a different interface contract!
 - ConnectionConfiguration uses the builder pattern
 - FormField.getType and Form.getType became Enums.
 Watch out for broken comparisons like formField.getType().equals("hidden")
-- ==Packet became a deprecated interface.
-Use the new Stanza class and getStanzaId instead of getPacketID==
+- **Packet became a deprecated interface.
+Use the new Stanza class and getStanzaId instead of getPacketID**
 - Roster now follows the Manager pattern (use Roster.getInstanceFor(XMPPConnection) to obtain an instance, - - XMPPConnection.getRoster() is no longer available)
 - ConnectionListener.authenticated adds a new boolean parameter resumed
 - XMPPTCPConnection.addStanzaAcknowledgedListener does not throw StreamManagementNotEnabledException anymore - use XMPPTCPConnection.isSmEnabled